 Back Bay NWR provides over eight miles of scenic trails, a visitor contact station, interpretive programming and, with advance scheduling, group educational opportunities.
 We are located in Virginia Beach, Virginia, immediately south of Sandbridge beach at the southern end of Sandpiper Road.

 Outdoor facilities are open daily dawn to dusk.
-The Visitor Contact Station hours are 8:00 A.M. - 4:00 P.M. weekdays, 9:00 AM - 4:00 P.M. weekends.
-The Visitor Contact Station is closed on Sundays, November through March and closed holidays, except Memorial Day, July 4 and Labor Day
+The Visitor Contact Station hours are 8:00 A.M. - 4:00 P.M.
+Tuesday - Friday, 9:00 AM - 4:00 P.M. weekends.
+The Visitor Contact Station is closed on Sundays, Labor Day through Memorial Day and closed holidays, except Memorial Day, July 4 and Labor Day

 Download the refuge brochure (pdf - 2.1MB)

 From General Booth Blvd. turn east on Princess Anne Road.
 Continue to Sandbridge and turn right on Sandpiper Rd.
 Follow 4 miles; the Refuge is located at the end of Sandpiper Road.